 DAY 3: QUITO TO SAN CRISTOBAL, GALAPAGOS ISLANDS

 Depart early this morning for the return drive to the Quito airport and our flight to the islands.
-We land at San Cristobal where we meet our Expedition Leaders who will accompany us to the pier where our Galapagos cruise begins.
-The M/Y Letty is our home for the next week, providing comfortable cabins and 360° views from the topside observation deck.
+Landing at San Cristobal, we meet our Expedition Leaders who will accompany us to the pier where our Galapagos cruise begins.
+The M/Y Letty is our home for the next week, providing comfortable cabins and 360-degree views from the topside observation deck.
 After getting settled into our cabins, our Expedition Leaders provide an orientation to the ship and the adventures that lie ahead.
 Following lunch aboard and an initial safety drill, we set off for our first landing at Punta Carola and an easy hike to the top of Frigatebird Hill.
 We're rewarded with spectacular views of the coast, Kicker Rock, and the rooftops of the town of Puerto Baquerizo Moreno.
 Seabirds soar overhead, and we may see the namesake frigatebirds with their distinctive red chests.
 Soon it's time to head back to the ship for dinner, and as we cruise off into the sunset, already we can see why Herman Melville called these the "Enchanted Isles."